Spend £29.99 for FREE Delivery! SAME Day Dispatch before 3pm

 2. Creative Calm with Paint and Texture

 Art is a wonderful outlet for children with additional needs - it allows expression without words, builds fine motor control, and can be incredibly soothing.
+For children with ADHD, bath time can be a great opportunity for structured sensory play.
+Explore our bath toys for ADHD to keep water play fun, safe, and developmentally supportive.

 • Use mess-free tools like Little Brian Paint Sticks to introduce colour and creativity without sensory overwhelm.